 I’ll show you.

 There are four phases to inbound marketing, and how to leverage them to gain more clients.

 The first phase: Attract

-You need to attract high quality leads to your website that can convert to paying customers.
+You need to attract high-quality leads to your website that can convert to paying customers.
 This is where content marketing comes into play.
 Offering free value like this is one of the best ways to ramp up organic traffic.

-The best way to do so?
+What is the best way to do so?

 You should be blogging on a regular basis, whether it’s once per week or more often.
 The more you blog, the better.
 This improves your SEO and gives readers more content to enjoy.

 Make sure to read my content marketing guide while you’re at it.